CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 *   https://dstudio18.csc.fi:9943  ( For Discovery Studio 2018)

-### Installatiing the Discovery Studio client in Linux
+### Installing the Discovery Studio client in Linux

 Once you have download the client installation file, start the installation procedure with command:
 ```text